zeesofttechlibraries/core/core/src/main/java/com/zeesofttechlibraries/core/extensions/README.md

 ---

 ### ValidateEmail
-An extension function to validate if a string is a proper email address using `Patterns.EMAIL_ADDRESS`.
+An extension function to validate if a string is a proper email address.

 **Import:**
 ```kotlin